aspuru-guzik-group/funsies/recipes/silly/README.md

 The main challenge in this toy example is that we have to terminate our recursions without explicitly extracting the funsies data (for euhm performance reasons?).
-We use error propagation for this: basically in each nested sub-workflow, we raise if less than 2 elements are present and stop recursing deeper.
+We use error propagation for this: basically in each nested sub-workflow, we raise the `StopRecursion` exception if less than 2 elements are present and stop recursing deeper.
 What we get is basically recursive, nested [MapReduce.](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html)

 Although this is rather silly, a similar approach could conceivably be used